Category Theory for Programmers Challenges

 Create a few test cases for the opposite naturality condition of transformations between different

-functors.
-Here’s one choice:= Op (\x -> x > 0) op
+Opfunctors.
+Here’s one choice:op = Op (\x -> x > 0)and

 See here.